GlobalTester/org.globaltester.dev/com.hjp.releng/doc/repoAccess.md

 Getting access
 --------------
-When you read this you allready have some kind of acces ;-) In order to get acces a server admin needs to register a ssh public key and associate it with appropriate acces rights.
-Contact us if you feel you need different acces or another key.
+When you read this you allready have some kind of access ;-) In order to get access a server admin needs to register a ssh public key and associate it with appropriate access rights.
+Contact us if you feel you need different access or another key.

 Determine access
 ----------------
-When you have acces you will be able to execute the following command 'ssh git@git.hjp-consulting.com info'
+When you have access you will be able to execute the following command 'ssh git@git.hjp-consulting.com info'
 It will give you an output like this: